Dgh124/Stable-Diff-Brain-Cell-Segmentation/README.md

  (1) Train a modified Stable Diffusion model (based on DDPM) to create realistic cell scans. <br>
  (2) Optimize a U-net based segmentation model to predict grayscale cell body masks. <br>

-## Where the data comes from/misc
+## Where the data comes from
-* All training images are originally in .tif format and come from a publicly available Electron Microscopy Dataset, linked below:
+* All images used are originally in .tif format and come from a publicly available Electron Microscopy Dataset, linked below:
     * https://www.epfl.ch/labs/cvlab/data/data-em/
-* Tif images were originally 1024x768, broken into 12 256x256 chunks for training
+* Tif images were originally 1024x768, broken into 12 256x256 chunks for training (per image)
+* This expansion generated 12,780 unique chunks for training/validation
 * Images are kept grayscale and normalized with a mean=0.5 and std=0.5 for enhanced performance

+## General training procedure

+Stable diffusion training was done in PyTorch.
+To make up for low GPU ram, training was often performed with __gradient accumulation__ and larger batch sizes.

+For image segmentation, model.fit() was used in Tensorflow.

+Both sets incorporated a learning rate scheduler, and used validation loss for optimization.
+More specific details are listed under each section.

 # How were the models trained?